buzden/deptycheck/tests/perf/README.md

 evaluation, so it is worth explaining what that procedure is and why it is the right one.

-Everything measured here comes from the investigation in `deptycheck_investigation_unified.md`; section references below point into it.

 ## The problem

 A GitHub-hosted runner is a shared virtual machine of unknown speed, with